 Add currant bushes to your garden for an easy, deer-resistant edible that also grows in part-shade.

-These attractive 3’-‘5’ bushes will be covered in summer with glistening red berries, heralded for their simultaneously sweet and tart flavors.
+These attractive 3’-5’ bushes will be covered in summer with glistening red or black berries, heralded for their simultaneously sweet and tart flavors.
 Enjoy them fresh or preserve them in jellies, jams, and cordials.

 If you’re in a climate with hot summer sun, currants will grow best in part-shade or afternoon shade.